DeepL Partner

 Name Mandatory Field Own, freely selectable name of the template.

-Object Name Mandatory Field Name of the object to which the translation refers.
+Object Name Mandatory Field Name of the object to which the action refers.

 Source Language Field Name Optional Here you can define the field in which the text in the source language is to be stored.

-Glossary Optional Here you can define glossaries for your template.
+Glossary Optional Here you can specify glossaries which should be considered for the translation.

-Once you have created the template, you need to define which field is to be translated from and into which.
+Once you have completed the basic configuration of the template, you need to define which field is to be translated from and into which.
 To do this, click on the "Configure" button at the top right of the template.

 X